 Route 53 is absolutely more configurable, more flexible, and doesn’t really place much on you in the way of limitations.
 However, it is also considerably more time consuming to set up.

 In the past I had relied on Google Analytics data to see how fast things like DNS were performing.
 However, GA has a few issues:

 - It uses the average.
 When numbers are close to 0 (ie 0.020s dns lookup time) and you have an outlier that took 20 seconds because someone is on a satellite connection and a storm was rolling by, it highly skews the results for that location.

 - It includes 0 ms lookup times (dns is locally cached).
 That’s okay for some things, but when comparing DNS provider speeds, you don’t care at all about those 0 ms results and probably want to exclude them.

 - For page timings, Analytics is limited to 10% of your views (or a minimum of 100 if your views are less than 1k).
 That’s probably useful enough for a massive site that gets many thousands of page views per day.
 But if you’re not a huge site it can take many days to amass enough data on multiple countries to actually see a performance trend.

 The next obvious avenue was something like DNSPerf or SolveDNS.
 These are great tools for measuring the latency between machines that may-or-may-not-be in the same datacenter, but the reality is that very few actual users see those latencies, as you’ll see below.

-So, using the mean (half faster, half slower) and excluding 0 ms lookups, here’s what I observed:
+So, using the median (half faster, half slower) and excluding 0 ms lookups, here’s what I observed: